-Thankfully, Mom and Dan’s health was much improved.
+Thankfully, Mom and Dan’s health was much improved from yesterday.
 Whatever it was, it lasted less than 24 hours.
 They’re plenty tough.
-Still, given how sick they were yesterday, I didn’t think they were strong enough to walk 14 miles today in full Italian sunshine.
+Still, given how sick they were, I didn’t think they were strong enough to walk 14 miles today in full Italian sunshine.
 According to Italian reporters, September temperatures in this region have been record-setting.

 Rice isn’t the first product that springs to mind when you think of Italy.
 And yet, Northern Italy has been growing rice since the end of the 15th century.
 Today, Italy is the largest producer of rice in the European Union, producing around 1 million tons per year.

 Naturally, the rice is much different from the types that are popular in Asian countries.
 The types used for risotto are: Arborio and Carnaroli.

 I had been excited about seeing these fields.
 After all, who doesn’t love a good risotto?
 Or a hot and crispy arrancini (rice ball stuffed with cheese, meat, mushroom, etc.)?

 I’ve spent the last two years living in Japan.
 Because Japan is a very mountainous country, the fields are often in small segments, or terraced up a hill.